 At ProActive Physiotherapy, our physiotherapists can use ergonomics to help resolve issues with pain you may experience during day-to-day life.
 In addition, this will help you to prevent injuries.

 Treating an injury symptomatically doesn’t necessarily guarantee that the injury won’t return.
 That’s why it is important to address the cause of the injury and find ways to fix it.

-When you arrive for your initial appointment, one of our highly trained Edmonton, AB physiotherapists will conduct a physical evaluation, in addition to reviewing your medical history and discussing your work/home environment.
+When you arrive for your initial appointment, one of our highly trained Edmonton, AB physiotherapists will conduct a physical evaluation.
+They will also review your medical history and discuss your work/home environment.

-Our physiotherapist may ask you questions regarding the set-up of your desk or office, the type of tools and equipment you use, the expectations and demands of your job, and/or a summary of your typical day.
+Our physiotherapist may ask you questions regarding the set-up of your desk or office.
+This will include the type of tools and equipment you use, and the expectations and demands of your job.
+In addition, they will ask for a summary of your typical day.
 This will help determine what items may be subject to modification.

 When focusing on ergonomics, the goal is to improve posture, energy efficiency, and body mechanics.
-This is done by making necessary adjustments, modifications, and changes to reduce and prevent further pain and injury.
+You will make adjustments, modifications, and changes to reduce and prevent further pain and injury.

-For example, we may advise you on changing the position of your computer monitor or suggest setting a time to remind you to get up more frequently to walk around and take a break.
+For example, we may advise you on changing the position of your computer monitor.
+Or we may suggest setting a time to remind you to get up more frequently to walk around and take a break.

 How can I benefit from ergonomics training?

 The Occupational Health & Safety Administration (OSHA) states that companies in the United States spend at least $170 billion annually on occupational injuries.

 Companies could reduce their injury and illness costs by as much as 40% by implementing certain health and safety systems such as ergonomic training.